aizatazhar/dna-converter/README.md

 # DNA Converter
-Takes a given DNA strand and gives its various properties
+Website to convert DNA into mRNA and protein

 https://aizatazhar.github.io/dna-converter/